biodiversitydata-se/biologging-sensor-client/design-docs/architechture_technichalWalkthrough.md

 <details>
   <summary><strong>Reasons for Usage</strong></summary>

-- **React.js with TypeScript:** The tech team (Khosiyat, Yuliia, Zuzanna) chose it because of the strong community support, and the ability to build complex UIs with ease while ensuring type safety.
+- **Next.js with TypeScript:** The tech team (Khosiyat, Yuliia, Zuzana) chose it because of the strong community support, and the ability to build complex UIs with ease while ensuring type safety.
 - **react-chartjs-2:** The reasons for choosing this library are: 1) Integration with React.
 2) Active Development and Community Support 3) Easy 4) MIT License.
 [see the Decision-making process to select alternative visualization libraries](https://github.com/biodiversitydata-se/biologging-sensor-client/blob/develop/design-docs/Decision-Making-Process-Visualization-Librarires-Document.md)
 - **react-leaflet and Leaflet:** Suggested by the tech team of Lund University.
 During the product development process, we, the tech team, saw this library offer powerful mapping capabilities with extensive customization options, ideal for visualizing geographical data.